Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nextjs-supabase-adding-a-github-login.md

   - nextjs
 ---

-Now that we have our [basic Supabase auth setup](https://daily-dev-tips.com/posts/authenticating-nextjs-with-supabase-auth-magic-links/) with our magic link login, let's see how we can add GitHub as a login provider.
+Now that we have our [basic Supabase auth setup](https://daily-dev-tips.com/posts/authenticating-nextjs-with-supabase-auth-magic-links/) with our magic link login let's see how we can add GitHub as a login provider.

-That way, users can also sign up by using their GitHub account.
+That way, users can also sign up by using their GitHub accounts.

 The result will be the following flow: